ndkgit339/FastSpeech2-filled_pause_speech_synthesis/README.md

 ## Speech synthesis with filled pauses

 You can synthesize spontaneous speech with filled pauses from an input text without filled pauses with prepared models of filled pause prediction and speech synthesis.
-This consists of two processes: filled pause prediction and speech synthesis.
+This consists of two steps: filled pause prediction and text-to-speech synthesis.

 ### step 0: preparation of pretrained models and a repository